Comparison

 VendorsMap vs FestivalNet

-An honest, vendor-first comparison.
+An honest comparison for vendors and organizers.
 FestivalNet is a long-running online directory of festivals, fairs, and vendor leads.

 FestivalNet has been publishing festival listings online since 1996.
-It uses a paginated directory format and sells vendor-focused memberships that grant access to contact information, application deadlines, and promoter details.
-VendorsMap charges a flat $40/year Membership for the same kind of access, but uses an interactive map instead of a directory and covers farmers markets and consignment stores in addition to festivals and fairs.
-Both are subscription products; the question is which interface and which directory matches your needs better.
+It uses a paginated directory format and gates its core listings (contact information, application deadlines, and promoter details) behind a paid membership.
+On VendorsMap, browsing the map and applying to events is free; the optional $39.99/year Membership adds the same kind of organizer contact info plus Scam Protection and AI tools.
+VendorsMap also uses an interactive map instead of a directory and covers farmers markets and consignment stores in addition to festivals and fairs.
+The question is which interface and which coverage matches your needs better.

 Feature comparison